 Spider veins, also known as telangiectasia, are networks of red or blue lines that appear on the surface of the skin.
-The most common location for spider veins is the lower leg, but these veins can also appear on the thighs, face and abdomen.
+The most common location for spider veins is the lower leg, but these veins can also appear on the thighs, face, and abdomen.
 Spider veins are rarely more than a cosmetic concern, but some patients may experience physical symptoms like heaviness or aching legs, particularly at the end of the day.

-Other reasons that spider veins might occur include:
+Other reasons that spider veins might occur:

 Spider veins caused by venous insufficiency are usually the veins most likely to be accompanied by physical symptoms.
 However, patients may seek treatment for spider veins for cosmetic reasons as well, particularly veins that appear on visible areas like the face.

 Cosmetic Laser Therapy – This procedure uses laser energy to penetrate the outer layers of skin, affecting the veins underneath.
-Small, superficial spider veins, particularly on the face can be effectively treated using this procedure.
+Small, superficial spider veins, particularly on the face can be treated efficiently using this procedure.
 Laser heat causes veins to seal closed and eventually be reabsorbed by the body.
 Blood is rerouted through healthy veins nearby.
 The procedure involves little or no discomfort, needles or recovery time.

 Sclerotherapy – A sclerosing agent is injected into the affected veins, causing veins walls to seal shut.
 Veins collapse and are reabsorbed by the body over time, while blood is rerouted through healthy veins in the same area.
-Sclerotherapy takes just a few minutes to complete and patients may return to regular activities immediately afterward.
+Sclerotherapy takes just a few minutes to complete, and patients may return to regular activities immediately afterward.